uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher.md

   <div id="collapsable-content-1" class="steps-content collapsable" data-target="accordion.content" aria-labelledby="step-1">

   <!--<p><strong>To become a primary or secondary school teacher in England you will need to have a degree, or equivalent qualification.</strong></p>-->
+  <p>To start initial teacher training, you'll need to have a degree, or equivalent qualification.</p>
   <p>If you're unsure whether your qualification is equivalent to a degree, you can <a href="#talk-to-us">talk to us, or chat online</a>.</p>

  <p>